nc-trailblazer/FHIR/README.md

 This is a working demo that leverages the fhir.epic.com API sandbox to demonstrate how easy it is to pull EPIC data into Health Cloud.

+## Demo Information

+The assets and cose in this demo have been tailored for use with the fhir,epic.com sandbox.

+Users to use for testing

+Derrick Lin
+Camila Lopez

+The JSON parsing in the code is not production ready.  i have used what will be returned from the API in some cases to shorten the code.

 ## Installation Instructions

 1. Install ShowToast from Unofficial SF ( https://unofficialsf.com/show-toast-flow-action/)